 The first place you should look is your reading list – you will find a link to this in your Blackboard modules.
 It lists all the core texts for your subject as recommended by your lecturers.
 All our other books and journals can be found in Library Search.

 Almost all articles published in the journals we subscribe can be found via Library search, but there are a couple it may be worth checking individually.
+We've created a map to help you find Politics books in the Library.

 Whilst Library Search is your starting point when researching a topic, sometimes it’s helpful to restrict your search to one of our specialist sources.